LaboratoireMecaniqueLille/crappy/docs/source/tutorials/complex_custom_objects.rst

 The :class:`~crappy.blocks.vision.VisionBlock` class is the recommended base for a custom Block that produces, consumes, or transforms images.
-Typical reasons for writing one include integrating an image source that is not a :ref:`Camera`, implementing a new analysis algorithm, or adapting images for another VisionBlock.
+Typical reasons for writing one include integrating an image source that is not a :ref:`Camera <crappy_docs/cameras:camera>`, implementing a new analysis algorithm, or adapting images for another VisionBlock.
 Since it is an ordinary Block, a custom VisionBlock can be combined with the built-in display, recording, and processing Blocks in any useful arrangement.

 Creating a new class is not necessary just to rearrange an image workflow.
 If the built-in VisionBlocks already perform the required tasks, instantiate and